modwyer/iislp/README.md

 -Once the CSV files arrived, a Java application watching that directory would take the CSV and upload it to a Neo4j graph database
 -From there queries could be made

+This was run via the command line initially and I started to work on a GUI for it, iislp_gui.py.
+I had to move onto other projects before the GUI was completed.

 This project was a learning experience for Python and Neo4j, both of which I like very much.